Management and Control

 - Includes discretion of the Referee.

-- If the game is called before half-time time, the game will be rescheduled and replayed with a zero/zero score.
+- If the game is called before half-time time due to inclement weather, the game will be rescheduled and replayed with a zero/zero score.

-- If the game is called after half-time, the game and score will be upheld.
+- If the game is called after half-time due to inclement weather, the game and score will be upheld.

 - If the game drops below seven (7) players at any given time, the game will result in a default and points awarded to the opposing team.

-- All players must present a valid I.D. card before play in any sanctioned PGSA game.
+- All players MUST present a valid I.D. card if requested by officials for all sanctioned Association game.

-- If a player plays in a sanctioned game without an I.D. card, the player and/or team are liable to Association discipline.
+- If a punch card player plays in a sanctioned game without an I.D. card, the player and/or team are liable to Association discipline and/or fines.

-- If a player does not present their I.D. card, they will NOT be permitted to play.
-This includes call-ups and punch-card players.
+- If a punch card player does not present their I.D. card, they will NOT be permitted to play.

 - Player can be removed from protected list at the end of the season.

-- Punch-card holders CANNOT be on protected lists.
+- Punch-card holders CANNOT be on protected lists nor registered to a specific team.

-- All protected list players must be registered and paid prior to the season start.
+- All protected list players must be registered and paid prior to the protected list submission deadline set by the Board of Directors.

-- Competitive Division will protect maximum 16 players from last season’s roster.
+- Competitive Division will protect maximum 20 players from previous season’s roster.

 - A player on a protected list may leave a team with the team manager’s permission.